AdedayoOpeyemi/flight-booker_7/README.md

-# README
+# Flight Boker

-This README would normally document whatever steps are necessary to get the application up and running.
+This is a flight booker application that involves the flow process of a potential traveller searching for flights, selecting appropriate flight, adding passenger details and completing a booking.

 Things you may want to cover: